hailegroup/nupylab/docs/source/tutorial/installation.rst

 Installing VISA
 ---------------
-Most instruments communicate with a VISA adapter, which requires either the VISA library provided by a vendor like `National Instruments`_, or the pure Python backend `PyVISA-Py`_.
+Many instruments communicate through a VISA adapter, which requires either the VISA library provided by a vendor like `National Instruments`_, or the pure Python backend `PyVISA-Py`_.
 See the `PyVISA documentation`_ for more information about configuring the backend.
+In most cases it is sufficient to allow PyVISA to automatically select the backend, which will choose IVI if available, PyVISA-Py if not.
+PyVISA-Py is listed as a dependency of NUPyLab, so most instruments should work out of the box.

 .. _National Instruments: https://www.ni.com/en/support/downloads/drivers/download.ni-visa.html
 .. _PyVISA-Py: https://pyvisa.readthedocs.io/projects/pyvisa-py/en/latest/